New Car Theft Odds Data for 2023: Which Models Are Most at Risk in the UK?

 Semi-private parking premises include outside areas, garages, or car parks that are not directly connected to a residence.

-Just as expected, the most at-risk residents are those that cannot afford a private parking space next to their home.
+Just as expected, the most at-risk residents are those who cannot afford a private parking space next to their homes.

 Where do thefts from vehicles occur?